jamesvici/vicibox/docs/source/installation/phase1_5.rst

 #########
    Before ViciDial is installed and setup on the servers it is necessary to configure the network.
 Since this is a convenient stopping point it is also a good time to do other things like install updates.
 It's recommended to do both of these where possible

+   .. attention:: The MD RAID setup can be temperamental.
+If there are any problems it is recommended to wipe all drives in the system by doing ``wipefs -f -a /dev/sd<drive>`` for each drive in the system.

 .. toctree::
    :maxdepth: 2